 If you are interested in attending an introductory class and workshop in December 2017 in Transition Town, Forres on Thursday mornings, please use the contact form. ….

 We know that creativity reduces stress and empowers us.
 We know that making something makes us feel positive.

-Students are guided through a visualisation in a meditative state and then allowed to write freely for twenty minutes.
+Students are guided through a visualisation and then allowed to write freely for twenty minutes.
+It’s like mindfulness.
 They write anything that comes through their minds, pens must not leave the paper.
 In this exercise they will discover thoughts and ideas they were not previously aware of.
-With regular practice they will find their own unique writer’s voice and stories they did not know they had.
+With regular practice they find their own unique writer’s voice and stories they did not know they had.